 We always recommend renting a car while visiting the Riviera Maya.
 There are many little roads to travel and places to explore, most of which is best done with a rental car and comfortable shoes.
 Car rentals can be easily completed online at any of several websites and are often very affordable.

 There are rental car agencies in Akumal such as Akumal Guide.
-The rates are usually higher when you rent locally (around $70 US per day for a Nissan Subcompact), but if you only need a car for one or two days this is a great option and the service is excellent.
+The rates are usually higher (around $70 US per day for a Nissan Subcompact) when you rent locally, but if you only need a car for one or two days this is a great option also the service is excellent.

 If you have a baby or young child, you should either bring your own car seat or booster seat with you, or make sure that the rental company has one that they can rent to you.
-Here in Mexico it is not a legal requirement for children and babies to travel in car seats and you may find that some rental companies just don't offer them.
+Here in mexico it is not a legal requirement for children and babies to travel in car seats and you may find that the rental companies just don't offer them.